tpogden/tpogden.github.com/_posts/bookshelf/2018-01-10-july-to-september-2017.md

    breast was not frightful but beautiful, and the marbled black and white of its sonic depths was lovely too.

-   Constance stays and the others go off: to New York and Mali.
+   Constance stays and the others go off to New York and Mali.
 We hear the separate stories of them, and then they're brought back together.

    > She had not thought it would be dark, not yet, the way the Atlantic sky